radius-project/bicep-types-aws/artifacts/bicep/aws/aws.elasticloadbalancingv2/default/types.md

 * **Host**: string: The hostname.
 This component is not percent-encoded.
 The hostname can contain #{host}.
 * **Path**: string: The absolute path, starting with the leading "/".
 This component is not percent-encoded.
 The path can contain #{host}, #{path}, and #{port}.
 * **Port**: string: The port.
 You can specify a value from 1 to 65535 or #{port}.
 * **Protocol**: string: The protocol.
 You can specify HTTP, HTTPS, or #{protocol}.
 You can redirect HTTP to HTTP, HTTP to HTTPS, and HTTPS to HTTPS.
-You cannot redirect HTTPS to HTTP.
+You can't redirect HTTPS to HTTP.
 * **Query**: string: The query parameters, URL-encoded when necessary, but not percent-encoded.
 Do not include the leading "?", as it is automatically added.
 You can specify any of the reserved keywords.
 * **StatusCode**: string (Required): The HTTP redirect code.
 The redirect is either permanent (HTTP 301) or temporary (HTTP 302).